fieserWolF/convertron3000/doc/Convertron.md

 ### Note for MacOS users

+In [releases](https://github.com/fieserWolF/convertron3000/releases) you also find older versions of Convertron 3000 compiled as standalone executables.
-Your system might complain that the code is not signed by a certificated developer.
+You may use this, but your system might complain that the code is not signed by a certificated developer.
 Well, I am not, so I signed the program on my own.
 ```
 "Convertron3000" can`t be opened because it is from an unidentified developer.
 ```